tokenring-ai/mcp/README.md

 4. Each tool is registered with the TokenRing chat service using the format `{serverName}/{toolName}`
 5. Registered tools become available to TokenRing agents for use
 6. Tools are automatically integrated with the chat service's tool registry
+7. The package preserves the original MCP tool schemas during registration
+8. Error handling is provided for transport connections and tool retrieval

 ## Configuration Examples